matildasvensson85/project-webshop/README.md

 # Webshop - Technigo final project

-For this project, I created a webshop where you can buy art directly from artists.
-Artists can register, create a profile and upload their art to the market.
+For this project, I created a web shop where artists can register, create a profile and upload their art to the market.

 The project is created in React with backend in Mongoose.